Ginjiro Shigeoka: Early career

-Regional mini-flyweight champion

-WBO Asia Pacific champion
+Rise up the ranks

 Shigeoka was scheduled to face Clyde Azarcon for the vacant World Boxing Organisation Asia Pacific Minimumweight title on July 27, 2019.
 He won the fight by a first-round knockout, stopping Azarcon at the 1:12 minute mark.
 Shigeoka made the first defense of his WBO Asia Pacific title against Rey Loreto on December 31, 2019, on the undercard of the Kazuto Ioka and Jeyvier Cintrón WBO World Super Fly title match.
 He won the fight by a fifth-round knockout.

-Shigeoka was scheduled to make his second title defense, following a 19 month absence from the sport, against the undefeated Toshiki Kawamitsu on July 14, 2021, in his first career main event.
+Shigeoka was scheduled to make his second title defense, following a 19-month absence from the sport, against the undefeated Toshiki Kawamitsu on July 14, 2021, in his first career main event.
 He won the fight by a second-round technical knockout.
-Shigeoka vacated the WBO Asia Pacific minumumweight title on August 4, 2021.
+Shigeoka vacated the WBO Asia Pacific minimumweight title on August 4, 2021.

-Japanese champion

-Shigeoka was booked to face Tatsuro Nakashima on 27 March 2022, at the City Gym in Tomigusuku, Japan, for the vacant Japanese minimumweight title.
+Shigeoka was booked to face Tatsuro Nakashima on March 27, 2022, at the City Gym in Tomigusuku, Japan, for the vacant Japanese minimumweight title.
 He won the fight by unanimous decision, with scores of 99–91, 99–91 and 98–92.
 Shigeoka made his first title defense against the one-time Japanese mini-flyweight title challenger Naoya Haruguchi on July 7, 2022.
 Shigeoka had a strong start to the bout, and began to take over from the third round onward, stopping Haruguchi with a flurry of punches at the 1:48 minute mark of the fourth round.
 He vacated the Japanese title on July 29, 2022.

-Title challenge
+IBF interim mini-flyweight champion

 Shigeoka vs. Valladares

 Shigeoka was booked to challenge the reigning IBF mini flyweight titleholder Daniel Valladares.
 The fight was booked to take place on the undercard of the Masataka Taniguchi and Melvin Jerusalem light flyweight title bout on January 6, 2022, at the Osaka Prefectural Gymnasium in Osaka, Japan.
 The fight was stopped at the 2:48 minute mark of the third round, after an accidental headbutt left the champion unable to continue competing.
 The fight was ruled a no contest.
 All three judges scored the fight an even 19–19 at the time of the stoppage.
 Event organizer Kōki Kameda stated during the post-fight press conference that he would try to arrange a rematch for the April of the same year.